 The Himeji City was considered an important military outpost to control in medieval Japan.
 A fort was first built there in the 14th century.
 Later, a much smaller three-story castle was built by Hashiba Hideyoshi in 1580.
 Construction of the current castle was started in 1601 and finished in 1609.
 A huge number of people were mobilized for its construction.
 The castle's wood towers were covered in white plaster to make them more fire resistant.

-The castle was kept in good condition and repaired frequently during the Edo Era (1603-1868) but the tower's foundations began to crumble under the weight.
-By the beginning of the Meiji Era, the tower had developed a serious eastward slant.
+The castle was kept in good condition and repaired frequently during the Edo period (1603-1868) but the tower's foundations began to crumble under the weight.
+By the beginning of the Meiji period, the tower had developed a serious eastward slant.
 A popular ditty (alluding to the frequent disastrous fires in wooden Tokyo/Edo) exclaimed, "East leaning Himeji Castle, do you yearn for the flowers of Edo?"

 Touring the Castle